top of page

 A luxury Sahara Desert camp near Merzouga

-Luxury desert camp near Merzouga
+Best luxury desert camp near Merzouga

 "Our time at Erg Chebbi camp was the absolute highlight of our two-week adventure in Morocco.” - Justin (read more reviews here)

-Mid-range desert camp near Merzouga
+Best mid-range desert camp near Merzouga

 "Our desert adventure at this camp was fantastic!” - Patrick (read more reviews here)

-Budget desert camp near Merzouga
+Best budget desert camp near Merzouga

 The Sahara Wellness Camp is a labour of love for a local Amazigh family, headed by Omar and his brothers, Hamid and Aziz.
 Their strong ties to the land and their dedication to upholding the traditional way of life in the area are apparent in every detail.
-The camp consists of only six black tents, beautifully decorated with vibrant carpets, as well as a central communal tent where friendly meals are shared.
+The camp consists of only six black tents, beautifully decorated with handwoven carpets, as well as a central communal tent where friendly meals are shared.

 "Everything was amazing!!!
 The camp has a great energy, friendly vibe.” - Anna (read more reviews here)